bundled-es-modules/glob/README.md

 > Therefore, with this mirror of `glob`, you MUST always pass the `fs` property in the options parameter, even if you do end up using Node's builtin `fs` module.

-> When using a custom FS implementation, you may need a leading slash in glob search value.
+> When using a custom FS implementation combined with Node ESM, you probably need a leading slash in glob search value for it to find results.

 ## Install